cisagov/ScubaGear/baselines/defender.md

                access from restricted apps and unwanted bluetooth applications prevents unauthorized disclosure by those programs.
 - _Last modified:_ June 2023
+- _Note:_ The custom policy referenced here is the same policy configured in MS.DEFENDER.4.1v1.

 ### Resources